samvise85/bookshelf/README.md

 ================ What's left ================

-- Integration of server and client in a single web project.
 - Separate the views of anonimous user, logged user and administrator.
 - User Management is just a draft.
 - Password is saved uncoded.